ChemicalRascal/Kafferton-Overview/README.md

 The Kafferton Mod is maintained by:
 - Sally Kafferton - Minor Tweak Maintenence

+Send feedback on the mod stuff to Sally Kafferton in-game, if you'd like.

 ### License
 At the time of forking, Z-S was licensed under the GNU GPLv3.
 The Kafferton Mod is licensed similarly as a result.
 Further information can be found in the LICENSE file of the repository.